Part IIA project guide

 - Purchasing guide for Part II project students

 During the Easter term following the IIA examinations, all Part IIA students undertake 2 projects from a choice of around 30.
-A few projects have preparatory sessions during the Lent Term (counting towards the same total workload); Constuctionarium may start earlier than this.
+A few projects have preparatory sessions during the Lent Term (counting towards the same total workload).

 Some projects have pre-requisite modules ('useful' or 'essential') and will assume certain background knowledge.
 NB.
 It is the students' responsibility to check these pre-requisites, and to choose projects (and modules) appropriately - this will NOT be checked via COMET.